 AI-infused projects differ from other software development projects in that extracting actionable signal from datasets is a key success factor.

-AI projects are data-centric.
+Traditional AI/ML projects are data-centric.

-In AI projects, model variations can significantly affect the behavior of the product.
+In Traditional AI projects, model variations can significantly affect the behavior of the product.
 Also, a change in one part of the system can propagate elsewhere.
 In AI projects modeling is hard, but scaling up is even harder.

 After years of living first-hand of these differences, we have developed an agile approach to data-centric AI-first projects that includes the signal data experimentation phase of an AI/ML project.